Gladson Awako has been declared fit for friendly against Ivory Coast

 After recovering from a knock, the experienced offensive midfielder will be available for selection.

-Great Olympics talisman Gladson Awako, likely feature in the Black Stars second international friendly against Ivory Coast on Saturday, after been declared fit.
+Great Olympics talisman Gladson Awako, is likely to feature in the Black Stars second international friendly against Ivory Coast on Saturday after being declared fit.

 Awako, who suffered an injury before of the Morocco encounter, has passed a fitness test and will be ready for Saturday's encounter.